Children's Day: Taiwan

-Taiwan designated 4 April as Children's Day (Chinese:兒童節; pinyin: Értóng Jié), pursuant to Article 5 of the Order to Implement Commemoration Days and Holidays.
+Taiwan designated 4 April as Children's Day (兒童節 (Értóng Jié)), pursuant to Article 5 of the Order to Implement Commemoration Days and Holidays.
 The holiday dates back to 1931 and since then schools often hold special activities to celebrate the occasion.
 Because of pressure from parents demanding to accompany their children in the celebration, Taiwan celebrated Women's Day together with Children's Day on 4 April 1991.
-Since then, 4 April has been known as "The Combined Holidays of Women's Day and Children's Day" (婦女節).
+Since then, 4 April has been known as "The Combined Holidays of Women's Day and Children's Day" (、).
 It has been a public holiday of Taiwan since 2011.

 The Executive Yuan stipulated in Article 5 of the "Memorial Day and Festival Implementation Measures" that on 4 April, Children's Day, relevant organs, groups, and schools held celebration activities [2].
 A one-day holiday was merged with Women's Day from 1991 to 1997 (formally known as "Women's Day, Children's Day Merger Holiday").
 After 1998, the holiday was canceled and it was incorporated into the week of holiday.
 In 1998, two days before the rest of the week, the children of elementary and junior high school students had a day off.
 Since 2011, it has returned to the national holiday and the country has a holiday for one day.
 In 2012, if the law is revised again, if it meets the same day as the Ching Ming Festival, it will be on 3 April of the previous day, and if it is on Thursday, it will be on the following day.